japhero/ObsidianMain/Areas/Projects/PID/Code Documentation.md

 ### Iterations

-* The first iteration was a Tkinter window because i had not set up the LCD for debugging, yet the system was "FrankenCode"Spaghetti code and a very legacy approach using Modulo to loop over a list of strings that were then printed to the LCD.
+* The first iteration was a Tkinter window because i had not set up the LCD for debugging, yet the system was "FrankenCode"/Spaghetti code and a very legacy approach using Modulo to loop over a list of strings that were then printed to the LCD.
 The problem was the fact that it was hard to enter an individual item/tree.

 * The second and final Iteration is one where we separate prints into different commands on a menu function, and then to change the LCD we just call different values on that menu function.
 This allows separation between the logic of the menu and the actual printing, making the code much easier to understand and write, as one system is independent of another.